danielcolnaghi/DublinWeather/README.md

 - Implement a 10 minutes cache from API.
 - Improve UI experience with a better design and response from server.
 - Add more unit tests from all classes/methods.

+## Where to go
+- With this implemantation is possible to change the API to build a forecast to another cities, maybe a list of cities that can be found here http://bulk.openweathermap.org/sample/
+- Favourite list stored in the user defaults.